Press "Enter" to skip to content

 It is recommended that a healthy adult consume about 70 grams of fat daily.
 In this context, each individual should know the fat content of the foods they consume.
 If the amount of fat in the consumed prepared foods and cooked meals is known, breakfast fat consumption can also be calculated.

-fat content of foods
+fat content of some foods

 Fat consumption is also necessary for the intake of fat-soluble vitamins A, D, E and K. Although these vitamins can be stored in the body, if fat is not consumed for a long time, the body will be deprived of these vitamins.